Sherbet (band): International success (1976–1979)

 In January 1976, Shakespeare left Sherbet citing 'personal reasons'.
 He later explained "I couldn't even go out the front of my house because there were all these girls just hanging on the fence [...]
 There was always a deadline for Garth and me - another album, another tour.
 When it did finally end, I was relieved more than anything because I had had enough.
 I left the band early in 1976 for reasons I don't want to discuss fully … but let's just say I wasn't happy about where all the money went".
 The last single he played on was "Child's Play", which was a No. 5 hit in February.
 Shakespeare was briefly replaced by journeyman guitarist Gunther Gorman (ex-Home) but within weeks a more permanent replacement, Harvey James (ex-Mississippi, Ariel) joined.
 Meanwhile, Mitchell had stepped up to join Porter as Sherbet's new main songwriting team.
 The pair were responsible for penning "Howzat" (1976), the band's only international hit, which was inspired by the sport of cricket.
 The song's success led to an extensive international tour in 1976-77.
-"Howzat" went to number one in Australia, and in New Zealand, it was a Top 10 hit in several European countries – including number four on the UK Singles Chart, number six in The Netherlands, and number eight in Norway.
+"Howzat" went to number one in Australia and in New Zealand, while it was a Top 10 hit in several European countries – including number four on the UK Singles Chart, number six in The Netherlands, and number eight in Norway.
 It reached the top 10 in South Africa, South-East Asia, and Israel.
 The single had less chart success in the United States where it reached No. 61 on the Billboard Hot 100.
 The album of the same name also made No. 1 in Australia, No. 12 in New Zealand, but failed to chart in the US.

 In 1976, the release of the double A-sided single "Rock Me Gently/You've Got the Gun" saw the record company place full page ads in Billboard.
 The promotion went on to state the band had a sound "as sophisticated pop/rock along the lines of Chicago or Three Dog Night".
 It goes on to say the single has "the unique distinction of having received heavy airplay before it was shipped".